unicode-org/cldr/docs/ldml/tr35-info.md

 but depending on the customary use in a language they can be in a different script or use different letters even in Latin-script languages.
 They are, however, the same in the root locale.

-The newer prefixes (quecto-, ronto-, -ronna, quetta) are not yet being translated, because the appropriate translated versions have not yet been well established across languages.
+The newer prefixes (quecto-, ronto-, -ronna, -quetta) are not yet being translated, because the appropriate translated versions have not yet been well established across languages.

 ### Constants